A note from our Head of Customer Success:

 - Do NOT make weekly Yellowdig assignment links in your LMS

-- Don’t make strict participation requirements
+- Don’t constrain participation with narrow requirements

 - Don’t delete Topics

-- Don’t expect the negative
+- Don’t expect disruptions

 - Don’t worry